Roady - Member Administrator & Graphics

 Put the bike on the centerstand and lift the front end until the back tire is firmly on the ground.
 It helps to have a jack or friend named Jack to help with this.
 Or, have a big girlfriend sit on the back seat.

 I had none of that so this is what I call a skyhook and I used it to lift the front end.
 I kept it taut even after everything else was stabilized.
 Safety.
-Since taking this picture I have a new method using two straps in a "V" that come down from the sky and attach to the handle bar grips.

 A brief tour of where you'll be going.
 Have a nice trip.